Pennsylvania 9-year-old graduates from high school, starts college

 They’re currently looking into Ivy League schools – including the University of Pennsylvania, Princeton, and Harvard – but living on campus is not an option for the 9-year-old.

-“It’s something we really have to think about really seriously,” Dr. Henry Balogun, David’s father, explained.
+“It’s something we have to think about seriously,” Dr. Henry Balogun, David’s father, explained.

 David said that after he finishes college, he’d like to become an astrophysicist.